-And as we all know, small is the new big in the digital world of the 21st century and mini PCs are a perfect example of it.
+And as we all know, small is the new big in the digital world of the 21st century and mini laptops and mini PCs are a perfect example of it.
 Just like a traditional PC, a mini desktop pc can store tons of data, do the basic to semi-complex computing tasks with ease, and the best of them all, it’s ultra compact.

 |Apple Mac mini||1.4GHz dual-core Intel Core i5; Turbo Boost up to 2.7GHz||4 GB||500 GB 5400 RPM SATA|